bracketengineering/bracket.github.io/src/backend/cicd/example_template.md

     Description: The feature name
     Type: String
     Default: "FEATURE_NAME" # replace this with the name of the feature that this lambda function is under (name of parent folder)
+  RootResouceID:
+    Description: The ID of the root resource of the API Gateway
+    Type: String
+    Default: "ROOT_ID" # replace this with the ID of the root resource of the API Gateway

 Resources:
   function: